Elgg/Elgg/docs/guides/web-services.rst

 Exposing methods
 ----------------

-The function to use to expose a method is ``elgg_ws_expose_function()``.
+API methods can be exposed in one of two ways:
+- using the ``web_services`` section in the ``elgg-plugin.php`` file of your plugin
+- during the ``'register', 'api_methods'`` event

 As an example, let's assume you want to expose a function that echos text back to the calling application.
 The function could look like this

 .. code-block:: php